-That being started, yes, the short answer is that you can utilize premium gas products in your lawn mower-however like with many points in our life, you may want to consider it well first.
+That being started, yes, the short answer is that you can utilize premium gas products in your lawn mower-however like with many points in our lives, you may want to consider it well first.

 There are Reasons?

-Yes, there are quite very few reasons you may not want to utilize premium gas in your lawn mower.
+Yes, there are quite very few reasons you may not want to utilize premium gas in your lawnmower.